 But the more I read about our current climate crisis, the more I am convinced that the historically comfortable relationship we have had with nature is in grave danger.
 Many experts believe that we are fast approaching an unavoidable period of catastrophic environmental change for which we are politically and socially unprepared—and that is to say nothing of the lack of spiritual preparation that must necessarily precede any substantive change of course.

-To help begin reflection and discussion on the climate emergency and how other Buddhists are shaping the “eco-dharma” movement in response, I hope you might sample at least one or two of a long list of resources that I have compiled.
+To help begin reflection and discussion on what is truly a climate emergency and how other Buddhists are shaping the “eco-dharma” movement in response, I hope you might sample at least one or two of a long list of resources that I have compiled.
 I do not claim that the list is all-inclusive or that all items are perfectly valid, but they are all reasonably well-informed and intelligently expressed.
-You’ll find this list at https://greatwave.org/eco-dharma-and-climate-crisis-resources/.
+You’ll find this list at http://greatwave.org/eco-dharma-and-climate-crisis-resources/.
 If you know of other resources that really ought to be added to the list, please add them in a comment to this post.

 Then, beginning with the August 2019 Gate of Sweet Nectar sesshin (August 7 – 13), I will be providing important context for a series of eco-dharma events that are currently being planned by Kevin Muzo Holohan, myself, and others.
 Using teisho, mindful walking outdoors, book discussions, and other activities, I hope to bring more focus on the spiritual crisis that lies like the greater mass of an iceberg below the surface of our current environmental woes.
 If there is any way that you can attend this retreat, I hope you will register very soon.

 While most of our future eco-dharma events are expected to be scheduled for 2020, the first one will take place next month (August), and I hope you will participate.
 It is a beach sweep, organized in conjunction with the Adopt-A-Beach program of the Alliance for the Great Lakes.
 Our beach sweep will